-245 00 OO Sefer Ve-ha'arakhta yamim / ‡c me-et Yaʻakov Yehezkiy.
-Fish Sefer Va-yeḥi Yaʻakov / me-et Yaʻakov Ḥayim Sofer.
-246 30 246 30 Ve-ha'arakhta yamim 700 12 ‡i Contains (work): ‡a Fish, Yaʻakov Yehizkiyah ben Aharon Tsevi Avigdor, ‡e author. ‡t Ve-ha'arakhta yamim.
-700 12 ‡i Contains (work): ‡a Sofer, Yaakov Haim, ‡e author. ‡t Va-yeḥi Ya'akov.
+works in the compilation.

+EXAMPLE

+245 00 Sefer Ve-ha'arakhta yamim / ‡c me-et Ya'akov Yehezkiy.
+Fish.
+Sefer Va-yehi

+Yaʻakov / me-et Yaʻakov Ḥayim Sofer.

+246 30 Ve-ha'arakhta yamim

+700 12 ‡i Container of (work): ‡a Fish, Ya'akov Yehizkiyah ben Aharon Tsevi

+Avigdor. ‡t Ve-ha'arakhta yamim.

+700 12 ‡i Container of (work): ‡a Sofer, Yaakov Haim. ‡t Va-yeḥi Yaʿakov.

 Note: Italicized fields in the example are optional.

-6.27.1.9 and LC-PCC PS Additions to Access Points Representing Works from one that represents a person, family, corporate body, or place.
+6.27.1.9 and LC-PCC PS Additions to Access Points Representing Works from one that is the same or similar but represents a different work or from one that represents a person, family, corporate body, or place.

-Make additions to access points if needed to distinguish the access point for a work: from one that is the same or similar but represents a different work and/or d) another distinguishing characteristic of the work (see 6.6).
+Make additions to access points if needed to distinguish the access point for a work: